cyclus/cyclus/doc/domain_model_document/sim_env_overview.rst

 A number of utilities provide services for support of common simulation needs:

- * XMLQueryEngine: facilitate parsing of input
+ * XMLInfileTree: facilitate parsing of input
  * BookKeeper: facilitate recording output to a database
  * CycException: error handling
  * Logger: interactive user feedback